elehcimd/jupyter-opencv/README.md

 # Jupyter-OpenCV Docker image

-This container provides a cross-platform environment to experiment with computer-vision using OpenCV from Jupyter notebooks with Python3.
-Tested on Windows, MacOS and Linux.
+This container provides a cross-platform environment (tested on Windows, MacOS and Linux) based on Docker, Jupyter Notebooks, Python3 and OpenCV to experiment with computer-vision.
 Friends doing research in environmental engineering use it on Windows as alternative to the MATLAB environment.

 Based on **Ubuntu 16.4** and includes: